George Augustus Bennett: Bay of Islands trouble

 Following Hōne Heke's flagstaff felling in July 1844, Governor FitzRoy, Lieutenant Colonel William Hulme, 96th Regiment, Bennett and 15 soldiers, sailed for the Bay of Islands in the brig Victoria and HMS Hazard on 22 August, to amicably settle grievances.
 Bishop Selwyn and George Clarke, Protector of Aborigines, also travelled to the Bay of Islands.
 They found 160 troops from New South Wales, camped at the Bay.
 The total force including Hazard's sailors and marines amounted to some 250 men, confident of being able to give Heke and followers a severe chastisement, even at his pā.
 FitzRoy, Hulme and Bennett thought differently.

 FitzRoy asked Bennett to report on the roads to Kerikeri and Waimate.
 They were good in places but impractical for moving heavy artillery in others.
 Bennett also tried to draw local farmers' drays and bullocks into military service, but not without encountering their fear of revenge if they were to ever seen to be voluntarily involved.
 If the Government required them, the soldiers would take them, resolved the matter.
 Bennett had also observed that the country was "utterly impracticable for the evolutions of disciplined troops".

 Government House at Russell (Okiato) had been destroyed by fire in 1842 and Lugard's temporary barracks, just a few years old, had fallen into disrepair.
 On 30 August, Hulme and Bennett agreed that it was "useless to repair or let it remain" and had all windows, iron fastenings, doors, hinges and locks removed.
 Fitzroy, Hulme, Bennett, Lieutenant Barclay and Mr Hamilton arrived back in Auckland on the Government Brig Victoria on 6 September, with HMS Hazard and the troops.
 FitzRoy's consultations with Maori and consequent solutions seemed to have helped.
 The Southern Cross wrote: "We do not apprehend anything serious from these war-like preparations.
 Our friends in the other colonies need have no fear for our safety."

 Trouble had also been brewing at Port Nicholson and in late January the Robert FitzRoy intended sending Bennett there to examine the Hutt, in preparation for an expedition to occupy and build a fort.
-To FitzRoy's order, he designed a transportable wooden blockhouse to shelter 20 soldiers, of which five would be made for Auckland, Russell, Whangarei and the Hutt Valley.
+To FitzRoy's order, he designed a transportable wooden blockhouse to shelter 20 soldiers, of which five would be made for Auckland, Russell, Whangārei and the Hutt Valley.
 The blockhouses measured internally 17 ft x 20 ft x 9 ft stud, with common gable weatherboard roof, loopholed walls of 6 × 6 in kauri posts vertically arranged between top and bottom plates; room enough for 16 beds.
 It was envisaged they could be erected in less than twenty-four hours in any location conveyed to by water and serve as temporary barracks for some of the troops expected from Sydney.